quanzab/QUANZAB-Toolify/change.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [2.4.0] - YYYY-MM-DD

+### Added
+- **AI Audio Enhancer**: Implemented a new premium AI tool based on the blueprint's "Media Enhancement" section.
+This tool analyzes audio quality and generates a cleaned-up, enhanced transcript by removing filler words and stutters.

+## [2.3.0] - YYYY-MM-DD

+### Added
+- **AI Data Extractor**: Implemented a new premium AI tool based on the blueprint's "Content Intelligence" section.
+This tool can extract structured information like tables, lists, or key-value pairs from a block of unstructured text based on a user's query.

 ## [2.2.0] - YYYY-MM-DD

 ### Added